cybwan/fsm-scripts/README.md

 ## Makefile Targets

-Below is a non-exhaustive list of Makefile targets which can be used to automate the workload
+Below is a non-exhaustive list of Makefile targets which can be used to automate the workload.

+> Note: For more targets please refer to [Makefile](Makefile)

 ## OSM_HOME